 The library is a member of the Kentucky Library Network and participates in regional networks of libraries under the Kentucky Virtual Library, Online Computer Library Center (OCLC), the Appalachian College Association (ACA), the Association of Independent Kentucky Colleges & Universities (AIKCU), and the Federation of Kentucky Academic Libraries (FoKAL).
 Under these partnerships, patrons may borrow books and articles from libraries within Kentucky, in the larger region, and around the country.
 Using an online interlibrary loan system, students may search for and request items from libraries around the nation.
-A statewide courier system, once finalized, will deliver books and articles from libraries within Kentucky one day per week.
+A statewide courier system delivers books and articles from libraries within Kentucky twice a week.